Jacksoor/serviette/docs/scripting/index.rst

 Scripting Documentation
 =======================

-kobun4's non-bank commands (generally prefixed with ``!``) are all user scriptable.
+kobun4's commands (generally prefixed with ``.``) are all user scriptable.
 Scripts are associated with :ref:`accounts <accounts>`, i.e. every script is owned by an account.

 Scripts can be written via the web interface and are run in a :ref:`sandbox <sandbox>`, which has certain limitations you should be aware of.
 They can be written in any executable format, and will be directly ``exec``\ed by the executor in the sandbox (a ``#!`` on the first line is required for specifying the script interpreter).

-To access the web interface, issue ``$help`` to get the URL.
-You may authenticate using the details provided by ``$key`` in a one-on-one conversation.

-When a user executes a script (via ``!<command name>``), a script is ``exec``\ed in the sandbox and the argument sent to its stdin.
+When a user executes a script (via ``.<command name>``), a script is ``exec``\ed in the sandbox and the argument sent to its stdin.
 Its stdout and stderr, up to a limit (generally 5MB each) are captured and sent to the bridge requesting execution, as well as exit code.

  * On exit code 0, the bridge will report success, along with the contents of stdout (success).